 The Science Center's monthly 21+ Night is a public event designed to get those who do not have kids to come out and explore this otherwise very kid friendly museum.
 It sounds like an odd combination, but the promotion works and consistently makes for a packed house.

 Our visit coincided with the theme ‘The Science of Beer' which featured eight local breweries giving samples of select beers (~1.5 pints each), demonstrations by Draai Laag Brewery (now known as Strange Roots), and a free shot glass with the 21+ Night logo on it.

 At 21+ Night there are no kids getting into the sciences, although you could tell that many of the attractions were quite popular with the crowd on hand all the same.

 For an extra $1 on the regular ticket price I really can't complain for the extra features.
 In fact, we came out ahead because we also received $10 in free casino play upon entry, which netted us about $15 back in return with our quick stop after the event was over.

 It is worth noting; however, that the theme for the event changes each month, and not all of them include free alcohol samples like in “The Science of Beer”.

-The one unfortunate downside to the 21+ Night is that the sports complex is closed off to the public, as well as the USS Requin submarine outside, so the depth of exploration into the museum does become a bit limited as these are two spots we were really interested in checking out.
+The one unfortunate downside to the 21+ Night is that the sports complex is (often, but not always) closed off to visitors, as well as the USS Requin submarine outside, so the depth of exploration into the museum does become a bit limited as these are two spots we were really interested in checking out.

 Overall, I am glad we attended the Science Center's “The Science of Beer” 21+ event even though we came away with mixed feelings.
 If you are interested in the sciences but don't work in it already, or want to expose the next generation into the sciences, then a visit to this museum should definitely be on your radar (although in the case of the latter, during regular operating hours).